2016 Monmouthshire and District National Eisteddfod: Cymanfa Ganu

 The Cymanfa Ganu (a large gathering to sing hymns) took place in the Pavilion on the evening of Sunday 31 July, celebrating 100 years since the event was first held at the National Eisteddfod.
 The first Cymanfa Ganu took place on 18 August 1916, in the midst of World War I, and was addressed by prime minister David Lloyd George.

 Crowning of the Bard

 Elinor Gwynn, an environmentalist who was brought up in Cardiff and Carmarthen, was the winner of the 2016 Eisteddfod Crown.
 Under the pen name of Carreg Lefn she submitted a collection of free verse poetry on the subject of Llwybrau (Paths).

 Chairing of the Bard

 The 2016 Chair was won by former S4C presenter and musician, Aneirin Karadog, for his collection of cynghanedd poetry on the subject of Ffiniau (boundaries/borders).
 His poems explored his worries about his children's future in a turbulent world.
 There were nine entrants in total to the competition.

+Prose Medal

+The Prose Medal (for a novel of less than 40,000 words) was awarded to Eurig Salisbury out of 14 entrants for the competition.
+His novel, Cai, described the experiences of a student in the Aberystwyth area and the difficulties of living in west Wales.